NilujePerchut/configs/nvim/spaceneovim-layers/layers/+tools/vcs/README.md

 ## Description

 This layer provides support for vcs.
-Only supports git for the moment (via vim-fugitive).
+Only supports git for the moment.

 ### Layer